Frequently Asked Questions for Fall 2025 CS 189/289A

 I can’t find any information on bCourses.
 Why?

 As long as you are enrolled in the class right now, you don’t need anything.
-All class materials are available online through the website; communications happen on EdStem; and computational work is done on the DataHub.
+All class materials are available online through the website; communications happen on EdStem; and computational work is done on the Google colab.

 I have added the course later in the semester.
 Can I catch up?
 Can I be excused for all the late work?